damien-otis/SM-808/README.txt

 All code written by Damien Otis on 11/8/1 - 11/9/14.

-See the demoo at http://www.damieno.com/test/Splice
+See the demo at http://www.damieno.com/test/Splice

+Based on Practice Exercise https://github.com/mattetti/sm-808/

 Splice Evaluation